AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/premium.md

 ### Reoccurring Leaderboard

-Instead of having to manually run `/leaderboard` every time you want to see the leaderboard, you can have it automatically run every every week, every other week, or every month in a specified channel.
+Instead of having to manually run `/leaderboard` every time you want to see the leaderboard, you can have it automatically run every day, every week, every other week, or every month in a specified channel.
 This can be configured through `/premium reoccurring-leaderboard`.

 <figure markdown>
   ![Picture on how the reoccurring leaderboard looks when sent.](reoccurring_lb.png){ width="375" loading="lazy"}